You use lots of tools to get web & app development done. Buddy creates more time in your day by helping you automate those tools.

 What it does

-Git private server integration allows for connecting a custom Git repository to the Buddy’s project.
-The integration with a private Git server is seamless.
+Private git server integration allows for connecting a custom Git repository to the Buddy’s project.
 Setting it up and creating a Bitbucket connected project takes seconds.

 How it works